wessenstam/NHT-EMEA/foundation-part-1/part1.rst

 .. note::

   The following lab will be performed with a cluster in the Nutanix Hosted POC environment.
-The information on cabling below is for reference when performing a physical, baremetal Nutanix installation.
+The information on cabling below is for reference when performing a physical, bare metal Nutanix installation.

 Foundation requires connectivity to **both** the standard network interface of a node and the Baseboard Management Controller (BMC) network interface.
 The BMC, called **IPMI** on Nutanix NX nodes, is a dedicated system present in every enterprise server platform used for out of band management.
 Other supported platforms use different names for IPMI, such as iDRAC on Dell, IMM on Lenovo, and iLO on HPE.